 Alabama Que offers a wide array of meats including turkey, beef, pork, chicken, and salmon.
 The Black-owned barbeque joint has traditional sides such as mac & cheese, greens, green beans, baked beans, yams, potato salad, and coleslaw as well as baked goods like banana pudding, lemon cake, chocolate cake, peach cobbler, apple cobbler, cornbread muffins, wheat rolls, and buns.
 You can get four different sauces of varying heat levels on the side of your meal.
 Original and Gold sauces are not hot at all, but heat does increase with the Medium and Hot sauces.

-Alabama Que offers both delivery and pickup services through platforms such as Grub Hub, Uber Eats, Door Dash, and Seamless.
-The African-American owned restaurant also has a catering service as well as a food truck.
-The catering menu is almost the same as regular menu except it is intended for much larger events.
+Alabama Que offers both delivery and pickup services through platforms such as Grub Hub, Door Dash, and Seamless.
+The African American-owned restaurant also has a catering service as well as a food truck.
+The catering menu is almost the same as the regular menu except it is intended for much larger events.
 A 24-hour notice is required for catering large events.
 The food truck runs irregular hours, but you can find out where it will be next by checking the website for the food truck calendar.

 The barbecue sauce on the turkey tips is impeccable & has quite a bit of a spicy kick!
 The baked beans are the best I have ever had!
-The baked beans have brown sugar & unknown seasoning; a must try!
-Food takes while to receive but is worth the wait!
+The baked beans have brown sugar & unknown seasoning; a must-try.
+Food takes a while to receive but is worth the wait!

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
 Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
 Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 797979.